 Later, I lived in an old house with radiators.
 It was usually cozy in our moderate climate, but on days when the mercury didn’t rise to double digits, it got pretty darned nippy in there with the glorious large Victorian windows and high ceilings.
 I’ve gotten up on mornings when the heat is set at 64 to find the main floor stubbornly resisting warmth and staying at a brisk 57 degrees.

-Currently, I’m staying at a beachside condo experiencing “winter.”
-Now, winter here is in only the 50s but that’s still pretty brisk when the salty wind off the ocean blows up against the drafty windows.
-But for the month or so that it’s that chilly, I’m not going to invest in a heating solution and I’m going to use other strategies to stay cozy.
+More recently, I stayed at a beachside condo experiencing “winter” in Mexico.
+Now, winter there was only in the 50s but that’s still pretty brisk when the salty wind off the ocean blows up against the drafty windows.
+But for the month or so that it was that chilly, I didn’t want to invest in a heating solution and I used other strategies to stay cozy.

 There are different heating solutions for more extreme situations.

 When you rent, it isn’t feasible to insulate or replace the windows and wood stove with more efficient models.
 In that situation, you have to work with what you’ve got.
 So low-tech methods that don’t change the house are ideal.